Articles, Videos, and Resources

 Tennis Machine used: Silent Partner Tennis Machine

-Provided: 5 full size trampolines, ballet bar* (for stretching) - Our “Ballet Bar” is a waist-high, frame of a trampoline (great for stretching on)
+Provided: 5 full size trampolines, ballet bar* (for stretching) - “Ballet Bar” is waist-high and is the frame of a trampoline

 One person per trampoline

-Must be able to ride a bike on a paved path.
+Must be able to comfortably ride a bike on a paved trail.

 PAVED bike trails only.

-Start easy and work up to more if you are not used to biking.
+Start short and easy if you are not used to biking.

-Always use the Buddy System - plan to ride with someone.
+It's wise to use the Buddy System - plan to stay with the group

 Murdock Canal Trail - 17 miles one way